Brother Alexander, 1869

 “Listen, guys,” Alex said.
 “I know that we’ve been tracking down the acacia trees for almost a week now and that you’re all exhausted.
 But I think we’re close.”

-Everyone else became quiet.
+Everyone else was quiet.
 Alex could only hear the chewing of fish in their mouths.

 Brian sighed.
 “I doubt that there are any around here.
 Let’s just head back and tell Robert we couldn’t find any.
 It’s all just oak trees.”